joeyparrish/shaka-player-gerrit-backup/docs/design/bg-fetch.md

 downloaded and stored, call assignStreamsToManifest.
 An estimate of the total download size will need to be computed here, and padded to avoid premature cancellation for inaccurate manifests.
-1. Create a new public static method, assignStreamToManifest.
+1. Create a new public static method, assignStreamsToManifest.
 This is a static method that requires no internal state, so that the service worker can call it.
 It stores the data provided, loads the manifest from storage, applies the storage id of the data to the appropriate segments (based on uri), and then